 3. The "not CP only PDN connection"( i.e. PDN connection without CP only indicator ) can be transferred from CP EPS Optimization to UP EPS Optimization based on MME policy.

 4. Concurrent S1-U and S11-U bearers exist for the same UE.

 Stage 3 work shall align with Stage 2 work.

 Discussion:

-Controversial issue on the requirement for concurrent handling of the CT and UP.
+This was a controversial issue on the requirement for concurrent handling of the CP and UP.